 In summary, in the symbolic computation area, we are always looking for more powerful systems (with more computation capacities or with more general expressiveness).
 However, it is the case that our systems became so powerful, that we can lose some interesting kinds of users or interactions.
-We have encountered this situation when designing and developing the TutorMates project [13].
-TutorMates is aimed at linking an educational front-end with the Maxima system [19].
+We have encountered this situation when designing and developing the TutorMates project [15].
+TutorMates is aimed at linking an educational front-end with the Maxima system [16].
 Since the final users were students (and teachers) at the high school level it was clear from the beginning of the project that Maxima should be weakened in any sense, in order to make its outputs meaningful for non mathematics-trained users.
-This approach is now transferred to the field of symbolic computation in Algebraic Topology, where the Kenzo system [10] provides a complete set of calculation tools, which can be considered difficult to use by a non-Common Lisp trained user (typically, an Algebraic Topology student, teacher or researcher).
+This approach is now transferred to the field of symbolic computation in Algebraic Topology, where the Kenzo system [9] provides a complete set of calculation tools, which can be considered difficult to use by a non-Common Lisp trained user (typically, an Algebraic Topology student, teacher or researcher).
 The key concept is that of mediated access by means of an intermediary layer aimed at providing an intelligent middleware between a user interface and the kernel Kenzo system.

 The paper is organized as follows.
-In the next section a short description of Kenzo as a Common Lisp system is presented.
-In Section 3 antecedents of our current project are commented, reporting on previous attemps to interoperate with Kenzo and on the TutorMates system.
-Section 4 gives some insights on methodological and architectural issues, both in the development of the client interface and in the general organization of the software systems involved.
-The central part of the paper can be found in Section 5, where the basics on the intermediary layer are explained.
-The concrete state of our project to interface with Kenzo is the aim of Section 6.
+In the next section antecedents are presented, reporting on the Kenzo and the TutorMates systems.
+Section 3 gives some insights on methodological and architectural issues, both in the development of the client interface and in the general organization of the software systems involved.
+The central part of the paper can be found in Section 4, where the basics on the intermediary layer are explained.
+The concrete state of our project to interface with Kenzo is the aim of Section 5.
 The paper ends with two sections devoted to open problems and conclusions, and finally the bibliography.